Sturke/docs-as-code-tutorial/docs/learning-docusaurus/first-learn-doc.md

 ###### All The Way Down To H6

-Notice the horizontal rule that I've added in this page.
+Notice the horizontal rule that I've added between each section on this page.
 It is simply three hyphens, like this:
 ```md
 ---
 ```
----

 _________________